jrz/container-shell/README.md

 Starts and attaches a sandboxed shell using docker with access to the current or project directory.
 It could also be described as chroot mixed with containers.

-**Warning: I haven't actually tested this with Docker Desktop yet as I use OrbStack**

 Please visit https://github.com/jrz/container-shell for the latest version.